 When you’re not pregnant, your body sheds the lining of your uterus each month.
 That’s what’s happening when you have your period.

 But when you’re pregnant, the lining of your uterus — where the fertilized egg attaches and grows — thickens and develops more blood vessels.
 Instead of shedding that lining by having a period, your body continues to build up that lining to support and nourish the developing fetus.

 A healthy diet and regular exercise can do wonders for your health.
 If you overdo it, though, your body may put a pause on your periods, at least temporarily.

 “Athletes who train really hard or anyone who doesn’t get enough calories may stop menstruating,” Dr. Higgins says.
 “It’s the body’s way of telling you that it doesn’t have enough resources to support a pregnancy.”

 When your periods stop due to weight loss, diet or exercise, you’re experiencing secondary amenorrhea.
 This means you previously had periods, but they’ve stopped.
 Secondary amenorrhea can happen if you:

 - Have an eating disorder, like anorexia or bulimia.

 - Lose a lot of weight in a short amount of time.

-Polycystic ovary syndrome (PCOS)
+3. Polycystic ovary syndrome (PCOS)

-PCOS is a hormonal imbalance that interferes with the release of an egg (ovulation).
+PCOS is a hormonal imbalance that interferes with your body’s ability to release an egg (known as ovulation).
 When you don’t ovulate, you usually don’t have a period.